 Beyonce played the Super Bowl halftime show.
 (And Instructure moved its HQ to the Old Mill Corporate Center in SLC, UT.)

-Instructure went international with offices in London, Sydney, and Hong Kong.
+Instructure went international with offices in London, Sydney, and São Paulo.

-Instructure launched Interactive Video, a collaborative next-gen video-learning platform.
+Instructure launched Canvas Studio, a collaborative next-gen video-learning platform.
 Instructure also added Cinnamon Toast Crunch to its office cereal offerings.

 Instructure hit the $1 billion market cap and acquired Practice, the peer-feedback-driven, video-based professional learning tool.

 Instructure turned 10 and opened new markets in Latin America.